MaraeMaps/MaraeMaps/reports/beta.md

   Wiki entries now - previously was unreadable due to colours.
 - Small tweaks to improve ease of use
 - Imbedded Google Maps and Street View of a Marae in the Marae Information page.
-- App now has a different theme
+- App now has a different theme.

-## Key features in the works
+## Key features to still be implemented

 - Clustering of Marae markers in the Maps view.
-- Language switching between Maori and English
+- Language switching between Maori and English.
-- General aesthetic improvements
+- General aesthetic improvements.

 ---

 ## User testing

-- We conducted brief user testing during the friday lab session.
-- We have detailed points of feedback below:
+- We conducted brief user testing and have detailed points of feedback below:

 #### Improving the Map View